 - Turn off air conditioners, heaters, and fans.

-- Close vents to ventilation systems as you are able.
-(LVC staff will turn off the ventilation as quickly as possible).
+- Close vents to ventilation systems as able.
+(LVC staff will turn off ventilation as quickly as possible)

-- Make a list of the people with you and ask someone to call the list to the Office of Public Safety (ext.
-6111 or 717-867-6111) so they know where you are sheltering.
+- Make a list of the people with you and ask someone to call it into the Office of Public Safety (717-867-6111) so they know where you are sheltering.

 - Monitor updates on www.lvc.edu, LVC social media outlets, signage, and e2Campus Alerts.